ArianAzg/User-friendly-Graphical-User-Interface-for-Ultrasound-Scan-Processing/README.md

 License and Citation
 ---------
-The codes are licensed under GPL-2.0 license.
+The codes are licensed under MIT license.